 For information about the erosion control classes, held twice yearly, contact Mark Mikolon, Polk County Parks & Natural Resources Division, at (863) 534-7377.

 The Florida Stormwater Association (FSA) is a nonprofit organization formed in 1993 to serve professionals in stormwater management and finance.
 The FSA provides top quality training, technical assistance and advocacy services.
 Certification classes are approved by FDEP, are taught by qualified experts and all equipment and materials are provided.
-Sponsorship funding is often available, which allows the courses to be offered free of charge to FSA members.

 This video provides a review of sediment and erosion control best management practices for protecting water quality on construction sites.